wavefrontHQ/docs/pages/doc/ui_dashboards_v2.md

 ## Make Changes to a Dashboard in Edit Mode

 When you create a dashboard or when you edit a dashboard, the dashboard is in Edit mode.
-In Edit mode, you can make several changes at a time, then save all changes to layout or charts.
+In Edit mode, you can make several changes at a time, then save all changes to dashboard layout or to charts.

 {% include shared/system_dashboard.html %}